4d49/godot-logger/README.md

 - Custom log levels.

 # Installation:
-1. Clone or download this project to `addons/godot-log` folder.
+1. Clone or download this repository to `addons` folder.
 2. Enable `Godot Log` in Plugins.
-3. Add `LogContainer` node to the scene.
+3. Add `LogOutput` node to the scene.
 4. Profit.

 # Usage: